awsdocs/amazon-connect-admin-guide/doc_source/exact-match-pattern-match-semantic-match.md

 ## How to use semantic match<a name="semantic-match"></a>

-Semantic matching is supported only for post\-call analysis\.
+Semantic matching is supported only for post\-call/chat analysis\.
 + An "intent" is an example of utterance\.
 It can be a phrase or a sentence\.
 + You can enter up to four intents in one card \(group\)\.
 + We recommend using semantically similar intents within one card to get the best results\.
 For example, there's category for "politeness\."
 It includes two intents: "greetings" and "goodbye"\.
 We recommend separating these intents into two cards: